cobalthq/step_by_step/README.md

 # StepByStep

-This gem is largely inspired by the [Railscast on rollouts and degrading](http://railscasts.com/episodes/315-rollout-and-degrade), and also the [Rollout gem](https://github.com/FetLife/rollout) that is covered in aforementioned Railscast.
+This gem is largely inspired by the [Railscast on rollouts and degrading](http://railscasts.com/episodes/315-rollout-and-degrade), as well as the [Rollout gem](https://github.com/FetLife/rollout) that is covered in aforementioned Railscast.
 While very comprehensive, it uses a Redis backend, that might not be desirable to everyone.
 Though there are some alternatives out there, most of them are either outdated or not as comprehensive as the rollout gem itself.

-StepByStep instead uses ActiveRecord as backend and tries to cover as many use cases and features as the original rollout gem.
+StepByStep uses ActiveRecord as backend instead and tries to cover as many use cases and features as the original rollout gem.
 It is easy to use since no additional backend needs to be set up, and adds some helpful methods that shall assist you in rolling out and degrading features reliably.

 ## Installation